 In 2020 and 2021 (to date), more than 30 kidney research papers have been published or accepted for publication in peer-reviewed scientific journals by staff supported by NIKRF.
 A small number are highlighted within this report.
 The other papers can be found by searching PubMed (http://www.ncbi.nlm.nih.gov/pubmed) using names of the research staff that you support.
 Papers have been published in many higher impact journals such as Kidney International, Journal of American Society of Nephrology, BMC Nephrology, Clinical Epigenetics, Nephrology Dialysis & Transplantation, PloS One.

 NIKRF funding has been the bedrock for excellent research in Northern Ireland for 50 years.
 The research funded by NIKRF leads directly to long-term improvements in clinical care.
 NIKRF funding has also generously supported the training and career development of people who become the next generation of healthcare staff, scientists, and educators.
 This investment in the future is both essential and invaluable.

-The Medical Advisors, research staff and clinical teams that you have funded are extremely grateful for that support (particularly in these challenging times).
-We wish to thank everyone associated with the NIKRF, for your time, energy, good humour and enthusiasm supporting staff who provide renal services and continue the work of kidney research in Northern Ireland.
+The Medical Advisors, research staff and clinical teams that you have funded are extremely grateful for all of your support (particularly in these recent challenging times).
+We thank everyone associated with the NIKRF, for your time, energy, good humour, and enthusiasm supporting staff who provide renal services and continue the work of kidney research in Northern Ireland.

 Professor Peter Maxwell MD PhD FRCP